Nishi-Kiga Station: Station history

 Nishi-Kiga Station was established on April 1, 1938 as a station of the Japan National Railways Futamata Line.
 Scheduled freight services were discontinued from June 1970.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 38 passengers daily (boarding passengers only).